 Available actions:

-Gore (1 action): The orb slinger rams a creature with one of it’s many spikes attacking with a value equal to its current attack
+Gore (1 action): The orb slinger rams a creature with one of its many spikes attacking with a value equal to its current attack

 Sticky orb (2 actions): The orb slinger throws a ball of sticky secretion at a tile.
-Any creature, large or smaller, that begins their tun on or passes through the sticky tile is slowed for the rest of the turn.
+Any creature, large or smaller, that begins their turn on or passes through the sticky tile is slowed for the rest of the turn.

 Rock Pincher (small):

-Rck pinchers are creatures typically found near coastal areas.
+Rock pinchers are creatures typically found near coastal areas.
 They are notorious for their delicious meaty insides and devastating claws.
 They have 6 stubby legs and 2 crushing claws attached to a heart or wide diamond shaped body.
 Their eyes sit atop stalks that can be folded into the head

 Attributes: Agil: 0 Fort: 3 Strn : 2 Wis: 0